trickyrat/leetcode-csharp/README.md

-# Welcome to Leetcode
+# Welcome to LeetCodecsharp

 ## Introduction

-The solutions of Leetcode problems with C#.
+The solutions of LeetCode problems with C#.

 ## Getting Started